Joe Nickell: Career

-Nickell has worked professionally as a stage magician, carnival pitchman, private detective, blackjack dealer, riverboat manager, university instructor, author, and paranormal investigator, and he lists more than 1,000 personae on his website.
+Nickell worked professionally as a stage magician, carnival pitchman, private detective, blackjack dealer, riverboat manager, university instructor, author, and paranormal investigator, and he lists more than 1,000 personae on his website.
 Since the early 1980s, he has researched, written, co-authored, and edited books in many genres.

 He was profiled by The New Yorker writer Burkhard Bilger, who met Nickell during the summer of 2002 at Lily Dale, New York.
 The investigator had disguised himself to investigate Spiritualist psychics.

-Nickell is a recurring guest on the Point of Inquiry podcast and conducts the annual Houdini Seance at the Center for Inquiry every Halloween.
+Nickell was a recurring guest on the Point of Inquiry podcast and conducted the annual Houdini Seance at the Center for Inquiry every Halloween.

-He is frequently consulted by news and television producers for his skeptical perspective.
+He was frequently consulted by news and television producers for his skeptical perspective.

 Nickell explained his philosophy to Blake Smith of the Skeptic podcast MonsterTalk.

 He served as a character consultant to Hilary Swank in her starring role in the horror film The Reaping (2007), in which she plays a paranormal investigator.

 Books

 Nickell's books can be divided into four main categories—religious, forensic, paranormal, and mysteries.
-He has also written two books for young readers and two stand-alone books (one on UFOs, one on a regional alcoholic drink), and several additional small press and "contributed to" books.
+He also wrote two books for young readers and two stand-alone books (one on UFOs, one on a regional alcoholic drink), and several additional small press and "contributed to" books.

 Miracles and religious artifacts

-Nickell has investigated religious artifacts and claimed phenomena.
-Beginning in 1982 with his book Inquest on the Shroud of Turin: Latest Scientific Findings, Nickell demonstrates his research model of collecting evidence and following that evidence to a sustainable conclusion.
+Nickell investigated religious artifacts and claimed phenomena.
+Beginning in 1982 with his book Inquest on the Shroud of Turin: Latest Scientific Findings, Nickell demonstrated his research model of collecting evidence and following that evidence to a sustainable conclusion.
 He updated the book in 1998 with more recent historical, iconographic, forensic, physical and chemical evidence, with special explanations of the radiocarbon dating process.

 In his 1993 book Looking for a Miracle: Weeping Icons, Relics, Stigmata, Visions and Healing Cures, updated in 1998, Nickell analyzes miracles claimed by various religions.
 For each incident, Nickell reviews the contemporaneous written accounts, explores various natural explanations, explains the cultural environment surrounding the events, and speculates on the motivations of the affected religious community.
 He concludes that the claimed miracles were either hoaxes or misinterpretations of natural phenomena.